CaitlinSchaef/CaitlinSchaef/README.md

 Hi there!
-- ✨ I’m currently a full stack software engineer at Swell Health!
+- ✨ I’m currently a developer at Meta/CirrusMio!
-- 👯 I’m looking to collaborate on future projects.
 - 💬 Ask me about my favorite place to travel!
 - 📫 Find my contact information at: https://caitlinschaeffer.com/Contact
 - 😄 Pronouns: She/Her